-N 266 WOMEN'S HEALTH CARE CLINICAL (W) 1(0-0-4)
+N 266 WOMEN'S HEALTH CARE CLINICAL

 An application of the theories and principles of caring for women and childbearing families in the hospital and community setting.
 Students practice under the guidance of a professor.
-COREQUISITE(S): N 265
+Course no longer offered after Winter 2011.